 Financial Literacy for Women

-The pension gap between men and women in Germany is 39.4% (for women 65+, as of 2023).
-[1] Women receive significantly lower pensions than men — this is a structural problem that salary alone cannot solve.
+The gap in old-age income between men and women in Germany is 24.2% (2025): women 65+ receive on average about €1,820 gross per month from all sources, men about €2,400.
+[1] Excluding derived benefits (survivor pensions), the gap is 36% [1].
+This is a structural problem that salary alone cannot solve.
 Investing is not an option for the future, but a necessity for current security.

 The Scale of the Problem